kamachiii/notebooklm-watermark-remover-cmd/README.md

 └── .gitignore          # Git configuration
 ```

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome, so feel free to submit a Pull Request.

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)